Teaching and research – anesthesia

-- Developing new techniques to prevent clinically relevant adverse effects of peripheral regional anaesthesia
+- Developing new techniques to prevent clinically relevant adverse effects of peripheral regional anesthesia

 - Investigating different catheter placement techniques with respect to secondary dislocation and the efficiency of pain therapy

-Effects of regional anaesthetic procedures on the perioperative outcome
+Effects of regional anesthetic procedures on the perioperative outcome

-- Testing neurocognitive function in patients after shoulder surgery in a sitting position using different anaesthetic techniques
+- Testing neurocognitive function in patients after shoulder surgery in a sitting position using different anesthetic techniques

 - Hip surgery and postoperative delirium

-- Effects of regional anaesthetic procedures on healthcare economics
+- Effects of regional anesthetic procedures on healthcare economics

 Experimental research is carried out on tissues, animal models, and healthy volunteers to look at the basic mechanisms that can best be translated into clinical models.
 We are currently investigating the following areas

-- Effects of local anaesthetics on inflammation/spread of tumour cells
+- Effects of local anesthetics on inflammation/spread of tumour cells

-- Toxicity of local anaesthetics and analgesics to human tissues
+- Toxicity of local anesthetics and analgesics to human tissues

-- Effects of different anaesthetics/local anaesthetics on vascular endothelium (ischaemia-reperfusion)
+- Effects of different anesthetics/local anesthetics on vascular endothelium (ischaemia-reperfusion)

-- Impact of the local anaesthetic dose (volume/concentration) on its effects on the nerves
+- Impact of the local anesthetic dose (volume/concentration) on its effects on the nerves